-Can You Be Held Liable for Another Person’s Driving?
+Can You Be Held Liable For Another Person’s Driving?

-It can already be difficult to determine liability in a car accident, but it can be even more complicated if the driver responsible for the accident doesn’t own the vehicle he or she drove at the time.
+It can already be difficult to determine liability in a car accident, but it can be even more complicated if the driver responsible for the accident doesn’t own the vehicle that he or she drove at the time.

 The concept of “negligent entrustment” may mean that the owner of the vehicle is responsible for an accident and any resulting harm or damages, which is why it’s important to understand the risks involved when lending your vehicle to another person.

-What Is Negligent Entrustment in Missouri?
+What Is Negligent Entrustment In Missouri?

 In cases of negligent entrustment, the owner of a vehicle may be liable for any injuries or other damages resulting from a car accident involving another driver.
 In Missouri law, negligent entrustment is also known as the theory of “vicarious liability.”
 The theory states that if you have permitted another person to operate your vehicle and that person is responsible for a car accident, you may be deemed liable for providing the victims with compensation for the damages sustained.

-In the event of an accident involving a vehicle that doesn’t belong to the at-fault driver, injury victims will be required to prove five things according to the theory negligent entrustment:
+In the event of an accident involving a vehicle that doesn’t belong to the at-fault driver, injury victims will be required to prove five things according to the theory of negligent entrustment:

-- The driver of the vehicle (entrustee) was inexperienced, incompetent, reckless, or otherwise unfit.
+- The driver of the vehicle (entrustee) was inexperienced, incompetent, reckless or otherwise unfit.